Bachelor Zach Shallcross Pokes Fun at Himself in New TikTok

 Zach wasn’t impressed by Greer’s comment.
 He shot back, “It’s not the same.”

-The ABC star received backlash from fans, who felt he lacked empathy.
+The ABC star received backlash from fans, who felt Zach was “rude” to Greer.

 In an interview with Variety after the episode aired, Zach said he felt differently about the conversation after watching it on television.